stacks-network/docs/src/pages/smart-contracts/setting-up-local-environment.md

 !> You have to replce the `contractName` field with your most recently deployed contract name

-Now, add a regular contract call method.
+Now, add a regular contract call method using the local mocknet as network.
 This method will create and broadcast a new transaction to the network.

 ```js
 const doContractCall = async name => {